History of Randy Arozarena in Timeline

 In 2022, Randy Arozarena became a Mexican citizen prior to representing the country in international baseball.

-In 2022, the estimated release of the film based on Arozarena's life.
+In 2022, the estimated release for the film based on Randy Arozarena's life was expected.

-On May 21, 2023, Randy Arozarena received his All-WBC tournament award from Mexican Foreign Secretary Marcelo Ebrard at a Rays game.
+On May 21, 2023, Randy Arozarena received his All-WBC team award from Mexican Foreign Secretary Marcelo Ebrard at a Rays game.

-In 2023, Randy Arozarena and Adolis García, who Arozarena calls "kind of like my brother", both started in the outfield in the All-Star Game.
+In 2023, Randy Arozarena and Adolis García both started in the outfield in the All-Star Game.
+Arozarena described Garcia as 'kind of like my brother'.

-In 2023, Randy Arozarena confirmed that the film about his life had fallen through but said he still wanted to make it.
+In 2023, Randy Arozarena confirmed that the film project about his life had fallen through, but he still wanted to make a movie about his life.

 2023: World Baseball Classic